RzeznAnita/dataset-comparator/README.md

     python -m src.run_comparison
     ```

-4. The comparator returns the comparison results in the form of logs:
+4. The comparator provides the comparison results in log form:
    <img src="images/logs.png" alt="Logs" width="800"/>

     Additionally, the comparator returns the result as a dictionary, which can be further processed - for example, by saving it as a file or using exported dataframes for further analysis